aeandre/BIS15L_Project_Group11/Final Project/Overall-Project-ASD_files copy/Overall-Project-ASD.md

 ---
-title: "Differences in the Human Gut Microbiome in Children with Autism Spectrum Disorder"
 output:
   html_document:
     keep_md: yes
 ---

-(This space likely for notes/explaining what the project is about)
+---
+# Differences in the Human Gut Microbiome in Children with Autism Spectrum Disorder

+The study by Zhou Dan et al. examines the abundances of different gut microbiome species in patients with Autism Spectrum Disorder (ASD) and without (TD).
+We used bar graphs, presented in a Shiny App, Venn diagrams, and heat maps, to compare the microbiome diversity of these two cohorts.

 ### Loading the libraries